 It also lets you add excerpts to WordPress pages, which is not possible without a plugin.

 If your theme does not support excerpts, or supports excerpts poorly, “Replace Posts” lets you define where to show excerpts instead of full content.
-There are several combinations you can select for that; you can even have the homepage show the latest post in full and display only the excerpt for the rest!
+There are several combinations you can select for that; you can even have the homepage show the latest post in full and display only the excerpt for the rest of the posts.

 A basic XHTML document with a META description looks like this: